zodern/meteor-up/docs/docs.md

       // make deploys more reliable and easier to troubleshoot
       prepareBundle: true,

-      // (optional, default is false) Uses the new docker image builder during Prepare bundle
+      // (optional, default is false) Uses the new docker image builder
+      // during Prepare bundle.
+When enabled,
-      // When enabled, Prepare Bundle is much faster
+      // Prepare Bundle is much faster
       useBuildKit: true,

       // Additional docker build instructions, used during Prepare Bundle